-How to plan your postcard
+How to plan your postcard or letter in french

 It is possible to plan and practice various response to the possible exercises before the date of your exam.
 In general, when you are writing a postcard there are certain information you may include, such as: